Neighbor beats woman with metal bar at Wilton Manors apartment

 The judge also ordered Siegel to stay away from both victims.

+Property management of the apartment complex said they have never received any major complaints about Siegel in the time he has lived there.

+They also went on to say he will not be allowed to live in the complex any longer.

-A state prosecutor expressed the fear this injured woman now has to live with.
+A state prosecutor expressed the fear Maria now has to live with.

 “Judge, I have grave concern for the victim’s safety and well-being,” Linder said.
 “I can advise the court she is still in the hospital as of this morning.
 She is in fear of Mr. Siegel.”